 17) The Sri Ranganathaswamy Temple

-The Sri Ranganathaswamy Temple or Thiruvarangam is the largest functioning Hindu temple in the world.
+The Sri Ranganathaswamy Temple or Thiruvarangam is the world’s largest functioning Hindu temple.
 It is dedicated to Ranganatha, a reclining form of the Hindu deity Maha Vishnu.
 This temple is located in Srirangam, Tiruchirapalli, Tamil Nadu, India.

 18) Ramanathaswamy Temple

 This is another Hindu temple dedicated to the god Shiva.
-You can find it on Rameswaram island in the state of Tamil Nadu, India.
+You can find it on Rameswaram island in Tamil Nadu, India.
 It is one of the twelve Jyotirlinga temples in this area.
 It is only about 240 Km south of The Sri Ranganathaswamy temple.